SQream/sqream_docs/guides/inserting_data.rst

 Extended Error Handling
 ----------------------------

-While :ref:`external tables<external_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.
+While :ref:`foreign tables<external_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.

 Best Practices for CSV
 ------------------------------